Autodidac/Autodidac/README.md

 - An AI-assisted development environment
 - A self-verifying build/test/run platform
 - A training-data source for future AI workflows
+- A host for embedded local AI models in games and applications
+- A control surface for MCP-connected external and local AI helpers

 This is meant to support actual games, actual tools, actual software, and actual automated development.